danbates2/sbfspot_to_emonCMS/README.md

 Big thanks to these guys: https://community.openenergymonitor.org/t/sbfspot/8245

-Thank you developer(s) of SBFspot, and to their poublication of the install guides, which have given me greater understanding of how my rPi worked under the hood.
+Thank you developer(s) of SBFspot, and to their Raspberry Pi install guide, which have given me greater understanding of how my rPi worked under the hood.